10usb/assembler/howto.md

 - file - *embed the contents of a file*

 ### db
 The db instruction is the main instruction to output a value to the output file.
 It accepts multiple argument.
 In most cases this will make the code less readable.
-But it's vary usefull to output a nil terminated string.
+But it's very usefull to output a null-terminated string.
 ```
 db "Hello world" 0
 ```